blakazulu/search-mcp/docs/tasks/completed/11-upgrades/SMCP-087-multi-factor-search-ranking.md

 ## Notes

-- claude-context-local uses 7+ ranking signals vs our previous 2 (vector + FTS)
+- Advanced implementations use 7+ ranking signals vs our previous 2 (vector + FTS)
 - Query intent detection (SMCP-085) enables dynamic factor boosting
 - Advanced ranking is configurable and can be disabled via config
 - Works with AST metadata (SMCP-086) for full effectiveness when available